Ampliación Nueva Lucha Water Project – Mexico

 Monitoring and Maintenance

 The members of the Water Association are well organized and committed to doing all that it will take to build the water system and to keep it maintained over the coming years.
-The people take turns serving as leader of the association by the consent of the members.
+The people take turns serving as leaders of the association by the consent of the members.
 These elected leaders direct the heads of each household to collaborate to maintain the system.
 Should any problems arise in the future, the members would share the costs of any needed repairs.

 $0 – This project has been funded through the generosity of Michael and Carla Boyle, of Foster, WV.